Elimination Diet Meal Plan & Recipes for Gut Healing

 Nuts and seeds in moderation | Cashews, walnuts, pecans, sesame seeds, macadamia nuts, almonds, flax seeds |

-Fresh fruits in moderation | Strawberries, blackberries, and blueberries are lowest in carbohydrates.
-Bananas, apples, mangos, and pears are higher in sugar |
+Fresh fruits in moderation | Strawberries, blackberries, and blueberries are the lowest in carbohydrates.
+Bananas, apples, mangos, and pears are higher in sugar. |

 Food | Examples |

-Grains | Wheat/gluten (bread, pasta, and most baked goods), quinoa, buckwheat, oats, corn, white and brown rice |
+Grains | Wheat/gluten (bread, pasta, and most baked goods), quinoa, buckwheat, oats, corn, white rice, and brown rice |

 Legumes | Peanuts (these are legumes, not nuts), beans, lentils, chickpeas, green peas, peanut butter, soy products such as soy oil and soy sauce |

-Dairy products | Cheese, milk, ice cream, milk based yogurt, butter |
+Dairy products | Cheese, milk, ice cream, milk-based yogurt, butter |

-Processed foods | Almost anything in a package because they are filled with grains, carbs, and unhealthy oils, and high in sugar like corn syrup.
-Check the ingredients list on labels.
-Many foods packaged as Paleo are much higher in carbohydrates than is good for our energy levels, so steer clear of Paleo bars, cookies, and mixes.
+Ultra-processed foods | Almost anything in a package they are typically filled with grains, unhealthy oils, and are high in sugar, like corn syrup.
+Check the ingredients list on labels as foods packaged as “Paleo” may be highly processed (think bars, cookies, and mixes).
 Gluten-free packaged items are often made with non-Paleo grains. |

-Most vegetable oils | Canola oil, margarine, safflower oil, corn oil, and most other vegetable oils |
+Most vegetable oils | Canola oil, margarine, soybean oil, safflower oil, corn oil, and most other vegetable oils |

-Artificial sweeteners | Aspartame, diet drinks, and sugar-free products |
+Artificial sweeteners | Aspartame, sucralose, saccharin, diet drinks, and sugar-free products |

 Some people in the Paleo community avoid certain foods, like white rice or white potatoes, while others don’t.
-Many people do not eat Paleo starchy carbohydrates such as sweet potatoes, carrots, and parsnips.
+Many people do not eat starchy carbohydrates such as sweet potatoes, carrots, and parsnips.
 All of these options are higher in carbohydrates, so if you want to eat them, moderate the amount and see how you feel.

-Simple Tips For Your Paleo Elimination Diet Meal Plan
+Elimination Diet Meal Plan & Recipes

 - Pre-cut broccoli and cauliflower